-As regards the Social Patriots, who everywhere in the critical moment oppose the proletarian revolution with force of arms, a merciless fight is absolutely necessary.
-As regards the "Center," our tactics must be to separate the revolutionary elements by pitilessly criticizing the leaders.
-Absolute separation from the organization of the Center is necessary.
+As regards the social patriots, who everywhere in the critical moment oppose the proletarian revolution with force of arms, a merciless fight is absolutely necessary.
+As regards the "Center" our tactics must be to separate the revolutionary elements by pitilessly criticizing the leaders.
+Absolute separation from the organization of the "center" is necessary.

-8. It is necessary to rally the groups and proletarian organizations who, though not as yet in the wake of revolutionary trends of the communist movement, nevertheless have manifested and developed a tendency leading in that direction.
+8. It is necessary to rally the groups and proletarian organizations who, though not as yet in the wake of the revolutionary trend of the Communist movement, nevertheless have manifested and developed a tendency leading in that direction.

 Socialist criticism has sufficiently stigmatized the bourgeois world order.
-The task of the International Communist Press is now to overthrow this order and to erect in its place the structure of the Socialist world order.
-Under the Communist banner, the emblem under which the first great victories have already been won, in the war against imperialistic barbarity, against the privileged classes, against the bourgeois state and bourgeois property, against all forms of social and national oppression - we call upon the proletarians of all lands to unite!
+The task of the International Communist party is to carry on propaganda for the abolition of this order and to erect in its place the structure of the Communist world order.
+Under the Communist banner, the emblem under which the first great victories have already been won; in the war against imperialistic barbarity, against the privileged classes, against the bourgeois state and bourgeois property, against all forms of social and national oppression we call upon the proletarian of all lands to unite!

-Program of the Call.
+Program of the Call

-- 1. We favor international alliance of the socialist movement of the United States only with the Communist groups of other countries, such as the Bolsheviki of Russia, Spartacans of Germany, etc., according to the program of Communism as above outlined. - 2.
-We are opposed to association with other groups not committed to the revolutionary class struggle, such as Labor Parties, Non-Partisan Leagues, People's Councils, Municipal Ownership Leagues, and the like.
+1. We favor international alliance of the Communist Party of the United States only with the Communist groups of other counties, such as the Bolsheviki of Russia, Spartacans of Germany, etc., according to the program of Communism as above outlined.

+2. We are opposed to association with other groups not committed to the revolutionary class struggle, such as Labor parties, Non-Partisan leagues, People's Councils, Municipal Ownership Leagues and the like.

-- 3. We maintain that the class struggle is essentially a political struggle, that is, a struggle by the proletariat to conquer the capitalist state, whether its form be monarchistic or democratic republican, and to destroy and replace it by a governmental structure adapted to the socialist transformation. - 4.
-The party shall propagandize class-conscious industrial unionism against the craft form of unionism, and shall carry on party activity in cooperation with industrial disputes that take on a revolutionary character. - 5.
-We do not disparage voting nor the value of success in electing out candidates to public office not if these are in direct line with the class struggle.
-The trouble comes with the illusion that political or industrial immediate achievements are of themselves steps in the revolution, the progressive merging of capitalism into the Cooperative Commonwealth.
+3. We maintain that the class struggle is essentially a political struggle by the proletariat to conquer the capitalist state, whether its form be monarchistic or democratic-republican, and to destroy and replace it by a governmental structure adapted to the Communist transformation.

+4. The Party shall propagandize class-conscious

+industrial unionism as against the craft form of unionism, and shall carry on party activity in co-operation with industrial disputes that take on a revolutionary character.

+5. We do not disparage voting nor the value of success in electing our candidates to public office not if these are in direct line with the class struggle.
+The trouble comes with the illusion that political or industrial immediate achievements are of themselves steps in the revolution, the progressive merging of Capitalism into the Co-operative Commonwealth.